netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - OFF
           - VIPADDR
           - V6TOV4MAPPING
-      - Insert an HTTP header, whose value is the IP address and port number of the virtual server, before forwarding a request to the server.
-The format of the header is <vipHeader>: <virtual server IP address>_<port number >, where vipHeader is the name that you specify for the header.
-If the virtual server has an IPv6 address, the address in the header is enclosed in brackets ([ and ]) to separate it from the port number.
-If you have mapped an IPv4 address to a virtual server's IPv6 address, the value of this parameter determines which IP address is inserted in the header, as follows:
+      - Insert an HTTP header, whose value is the IP address and port number of the virtual server, before a request to the server.
+The format of the header is <vipHeader>: <virtual server IP address>_<port >, where vipHeader is the name that you specify for the header.
+If the virtual server has an IPv6 the address in the header is enclosed in brackets ([ and ]) to separate it from the port number.
+If have mapped an IPv4 address to a virtual server's IPv6 address, the value of this parameter which IP address is inserted in the header, as follows:

-        * ``VIPADDR`` - Insert the IP address of the virtual server in the HTTP header regardless of whether the virtual server has an IPv4 address or an IPv6 address.
+        * VIPADDR - Insert the IP address of the virtual server in the HTTP header regardless of whether the server has an IPv4 address or an IPv6 address.
 A mapped IPv4 address, if configured, is ignored.

-        * ``V6TOV4MAPPING`` - Insert the IPv4 address that is mapped to the virtual server's IPv6 address.
-If a mapped IPv4 address is not configured, insert the IPv6 address.
+        * V6TOV4MAPPING - Insert the IPv4 address that is mapped to the virtual server's IPv6 address.
+If a IPv4 address is not configured, insert the IPv6 address.

-        * ``OFF`` - Disable header insertion.
+        * OFF - Disable header insertion.
     * - instance_ip

         *(str)*